VERTIGO - VERTIGO - VERTIGO - VERTIGO - VERTIGO - VERTIGO -

 About Vertigo

-Vertigo is the flagship UTS magazine, made by, run for, and in the spirit of, UTS students.
+Vertigo Magazine is UTS' official student publication, made by, run for, and in the spirit of, UTS students.
 It was named after the dizzying, vertiginous height of the infamous UTS Tower building, which used to host the original magazine offices at its summit.
 The Vertigo brand encompasses a mixture print issues, online articles, podcasts, and video media.

 #What does Vertigo stand for?